tchwork/debug-bundle/src/Symfony/Component/VarDumper/Resources/doc/json-spec.md

 Detailed JSON convention
 ========================

-For the criterion of clarity and especially interoperability, JSON seems most appropriate.
+For the criteria of clarity and especially interoperability, JSON seems most appropriate.

 On its own, JSON is not enough to represent the range of types that PHP has.